 To skip the jobs that are scheduled to run during the blackout window, instead of putting them into a queued state, move the Do not submit job toggle key to the right.

-Note: If the Do not submit job toggle key moved to the right and an interactive job is submitted, the Metallic software queues the interactive job during the blackout window.
+If you move the Do not submit job toggle key to the right, schedule operations will not start during the blackout window.